How formation time-scales affect the period dependence of the transition between rocky super-Earths and gaseous

 In Figure \ref{evapfig} we have isolated the sample of stripped rocky cores in order to focus in on the features of this population.
 Here we can clearly see that the maximum size of stripped rocky planets produced by photo-evaporation increases with the incident flux a planet receives, and therefore decreases with increasing orbital period.
 This is because planets with more massive rocky cores are more resistant to photo-evaporation and therefore require greater irradiation to lose their envelopes. \ct{Lopez2013} showed that the incident flux necessary for a planet to lose its envelope scales roughly as $F_{\mathrm{p}} \propto M_{\mathrm{core}}^{2.4}$.
 Therefore at higher fluxes planets with more massive cores can be stripped, and these more massive cores are correspondingly larger.
 At fixed composition, the radius of Earth-like rocky planets scale roughly as $R_{\mathrm{p}} \propto M_{\mathrm{p}}^{1/3.7}$ \cp{Zeng2016}.
 Combining these two factors then, we would expect that if the rocky planet population is primarily produced by photo-evaporative stripping of sub-Neptunes then the transition radius between rocky and non-rocky planets should scale roughly as $R_{\mathrm{trans}} \propto F_{\mathrm{p}}^{0.11}$, which is consistent with what we see in Figures \ref{valleyfig} and \ref{evapfig}.

-Note here that in this scenario what matters is the total lifetime XUV flux that a planet receives $F_{\mathrm{XUV, lifetime}}$.
-At a given stellar type, this is simply proportional to a planet's current bolometric incident flux.
+Note here that in this scenario what matters is the total lifetime XUV heating that a planet receives $F_{\mathrm{XUV, lifetime}}$.
+At a given stellar type, the average XUV heating will be proportional to a planet's current bolometric incident flux.
 However, at later stellar types $F_{\mathrm{XUV}}$ increases relative to $F_{\mathrm{bol}}$, so this must be taken into account when comparing planets across a range of host stellar types.
-Indeed, using x-ray observations of FGK stars from \ct{Jackson2012} and FUV observations of early to mid M dwarfs from \ct{Shkolnik2014}, McDonald et al. (2016, in prep) recently calculated the expected lifetime x-ray flux received by {\it Kepler} planets and found that at fixed present day bolometric flux this scales roughly as $F_{\mathrm{XUV, lifetime}}/F_{\mathrm{bol, current}}\propto M_{\mathrm{s}}^{-3}$.
+Indeed, using X-ray observations of FGK stars from \ct{Jackson2012} and FUV observations of early to mid M dwarfs from \ct{Shkolnik2014}, McDonald et al. (submitted to ApJ) recently calculated the expected lifetime X-ray heating received by {\it Kepler} planets and found that at fixed present day bolometric flux this scales roughly as $E_{\mathrm{XUV, lifetime}}/F_{\mathrm{bol, current}}\propto M_{\mathrm{s}}^{-3}$.
 X-ray, FUV, and XUV flux should generally be closely correlated, and so a rocky/non-rocky transition produced by photo-evaporation should produce a transition radius that scales as